dr-jts/recipes/veg/veg-baked.md

 * 1 teaspoon ground cinnamon
 * salt

 1. Preheat oven to 375°F. Lightly grease a 9×13 or similar sized casserole dish.
-Add the sweet potatoes to the dish, sprinkle with ¼ to ½ teaspoon salt, toss to combine.
+Add yams, sprinkle with ¼ to ½ teaspoon salt, toss to combine.
 1. In a small saucepan, melt the butter.
 Add water, syrup, brown sugar, cinnamon, and a pinch of salt.
 Bring the mixture to a simmer, whisking occasionally.
-Simmer for 1 full minute.
+Simmer for 1 minute.
 1. Pour the sauce evenly over the potatoes.
 Cover the baking dish with foil and bake for 30 minutes.
-Remove from the oven, carefully toss the potatoes, making sure they're all coated in sauce, then return to the oven uncovered for another 15-25 minutes, until tender.
+Remove from oven, carefully toss the potatoes, making sure they're all coated in sauce, then return to the oven uncovered for another 15-25 minutes, until tender.
 Use the tip of a sharp knife to check for doneness.
-Cool at room temperature for at least 15 minutes; the sauce will thicken a bit as it cools.
-If desired, you can add additional salt before serving.
+2. Cool at room temperature for at least 15 minutes; the sauce will thicken a bit as it cools.
+3. If desired, add additional salt before serving.